General Inferential Limits Under Differential and Pufferfish Privacy: Bounds on the Privatised Data Probability

-Theorem~\ref{thmMarginalData} is only meaningful when $d_* < \infty$.
-Typically $d(x, x')$ is unbounded for $x, x' \in \mathcal X$, which one might presume would imply that $d_* = \infty$.
+Theorem~\ref{thmMarginalData} is only practically meaningful when $d_* < \infty$.
+Typically $\sup_{x, x' \in \X} d(x, x') = \infty$, which one might presume would imply that $d_* = \infty$.
 But $\supp(P_\theta)$ can be much smaller than the data universe $\mathcal X$ when the analyst has prior knowledge of the data $X$.
-The analyst is free to restrict $\supp (P_\theta)$ to the set of plausible datasets; the tighter this restriction, the stronger Theorem~\ref{thmMarginalData} is.
+The analyst is free to restrict $\supp (P_\theta)$ to the set of datasets they deem plausible; the tighter this restriction, the stronger Theorem~\ref{thmMarginalData} is.
 For example, the analyst may have an upper bound $b$ on the number of records $\abs{X}$.
-(Provided that $\supp (x \mid t, \theta)$ is connected -- a weak assumption, as expalained in Remark~\ref{remarkConnect} -- this would imply $d_{*} \le b$ for typical choices of $d$.)
-Moreover, $\supp (x \mid t, \theta)$ can be much smaller than $\mathcal X$ when $t$ restricts the possible values of $X$, such as in the presence of invariants \citep{gongCongenialDifferentialPrivacy2020, bailieSwapping2023}.
-For example in local DP, the number of records $\abs{t}$ is invariant; this restricts $\supp (x \mid t, \theta)$ to data $x$ satisfying $\abs{x} = \abs{t}$, which would typically imply $d_* \le \abs{t}$.
+(Provided that $\supp (x \mid t_0, \theta)$ is connected -- a weak assumption, as explained in Remark~\ref{remarkConnect} -- this would imply $d_{*} \le b$ for typical choices of $d$.)
+Moreover, $\supp (x \mid t_0, \theta)$ can be much smaller than $\mathcal X$ when $t_0$ restricts the possible values of $X$, such as in the presence of invariants \citep{gongCongenialDifferentialPrivacy2020, bailieRefreshmentStirredNot2024a}.
+For example in local DP (or bounded DP more generally), the number of records $\abs{t}$ is invariant; this restricts $\supp (x \mid t_0, \theta)$ to data $x$ satisfying $\abs{x} = \abs{t_0}$, which would typically imply $d_* \le \abs{t_0}$.

-\begin{remark} Theorem~\ref{thmMarginalData} only relies on the single assumption that $\supp (x \mid t, \theta)$ is connected.
+\begin{remark} Theorem~\ref{thmMarginalData} only relies on a single assumption which concerns the connectedness of $\supp (x \mid t_0, \theta)$.
 This assumption is weak.
-In fact, we can always augment the data-release mechanism $M$ so that this assumption is satisfied without increasing $M$'s privacy loss budget $\epsilon$.
+In fact, we can always augment the data-release mechanism $M$ so that this assumption is satisfied without increasing $M$'s privacy loss $\epsilon$.
 Specifically, the (deterministic) mechanism $x \mapsto [x]$ (which publishes the connected component $[x]$ of the observed data $x$) is trivially $\epsilon$-DP with $\epsilon = 0$.
-Publishing $[x]$ alongside $M(x,U)$ ensures that $\supp (x \mid t, \theta)$ is always connected. \end{remark}
+Publishing $[x]$ alongside $M(x,U)$ ensures that $\supp (x \mid t, \theta)$ is always connected, for all $t$ and $\theta$.
+(This argument is formalised in Proposition~\ref{propMakeConnected}.) \end{remark}

 We illustrate Theorem~\ref{thmMarginalData} with two examples.